 Note: International availability varies; Paramount+ covers many regions, with select events on CBS or other partners.

-Main Event Preview: Justin Gaethje vs Paddy Pimblett
+Main Event: Justin Gaethje vs. Paddy Pimblett (Interim Lightweight Title)

 UFC 324 Full Fight Card (Main Card & Prelims)